Nikon Z7 vs Panasonic GF7

 |15.||Sony A7R III||Y||stereo / mono||Y||Y||micro||3.1||Y||Y||Y|

 |17.||Sony A7S II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the Z7 has a hotshoe, while the GF7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The Z7 is a recent model that features in the current product line-up of Nikon.
-In contrast, the GF7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GF7 was succeeded by the Panasonic GX850.
+Both the Z7 and the GF7 have been discontinued, but can regularly be found used on eBay.
+The GF7 was replaced by the Panasonic GX850, while the Z7 was followed by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon Z7 and the Panasonic GF7?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (45.4 vs 15.8MP) with a 73% higher linear resolution.